 I welcome any comments and suggestions.
 If you now own one of these machines or did in the past, I would be very interested in hearing from you, your experiences with them, any you may have, etc. Please E-Mail me at "Kevin_Percy@hotmail.com"

 Many Thanks to everyone who has provided information which appears on this page !

 Penguins and Beavers In Print / On Film / In Music Videos

 Royal Penguin in a music Video !
-Google "Streetheart Under My Thumb" and go to the video titled "Streetheart Under My Thumb 1979 Queen Pics" and in the first 30 seconds there is a shot of a picture taken of the Royal Penguin Presentation
+Google "Streetheart Under My Thumb" and (if it is still there !?) go to the video titled "Streetheart Under My Thumb 1979 Queen Pics" and in the first 30 seconds there is a shot of a picture taken of the Royal Penguin Presentation